Skip to content

 Malaga

 The museum includes about 100 from Mercedes, Ferrari, Rolls-Royce, and a host of precious accessories such as fresh ostrich leather seats, silver and ivory handles, a dashboard decorated with echoes of pearl, and more.
-Also, there are about 200 pieces of clothing collected from 7 world-famous fashion fairs that reflect this period.
+Also, about 200 pieces of clothing collected from 7 world-famous fashion fairs reflect this period.

 Market Hall